Operated by former employees who volunteer their time. Not officially endorsed or supported. Join us!

 If you received a "Potential Private Retirement Benefit Information" notice from Social Security, it is usually based on outdated information about a retirement plan or an employee stock fund.
 Note the "Year Reported" date on the form included in the body of the notice.
 Here's how to decode it: https://www.hpalumni.org/PotentialBenefitLetter

-This topic is discussed on the HPAA's Finance Forum.
-Ongoing discussions of US personal finance issues -- such as Social Security, pensions, and stock -- from an ex-HP/HPE perspective.
+This topic is covered in the HPAA's Finance Forum.
+Discuss U.S. pension, employee stock, Social Security, and other personal finance issues from an ex-HP/HPInc/HPE perspective.
+Moderated.
 Join the HPAA Finance Forum